Harmony Grass: Harmony Grass

-The group was formed in Essex by previous members of Tony Rivers & the Castaways, including Rivers himself.
 They signed to RCA Records about a year after they formed, and their single "Move in a Little Closer" hit No. 24 on the UK Singles Chart in January 1969.
-They released one album, This Is Us, in 1969, on the RCA label, and performed in the UK, including at London's Marquee Club, but had broken up by 1970.
+The song took five takes and five vocal arrangements, and used an orchestra that featured Clem Cattini on drums.
+They released one album, This Is Us, in 1969, on the RCA label, and performed in the UK, including at London's Marquee Club.